You have a story to tell. Fiction, memoir, legacy.

 Both have the same problem.
 Both need the same solution.
 A process that cuts through the fog and gets the book done.

-We start at 8:30.
 Stage 1.
-Guidance sessions walk you through the first stage of the process — getting everything out of your head and onto the page in a way that actually works.
-Work sessions where you apply it directly to your own material.
+Guidance sessions walk you through the first three steps of the process — getting everything out of your head and onto the page in a way that actually works.
+Work sessions where you apply the information directly to your own material.
 Not busywork.
 Not word-count sprints.
 Focused time to surface everything your book needs to be.
 Morning tea and lunch provided.
-We finish at 4:30.

 Stage 3.
 Writing forward.
 This is the stage where the book starts to take shape.
 We go through what happens when the enthusiasm fades, when real life gets in the way, when you sit down and nothing comes.
 The practical tools for pushing through, showing up anyway, and finishing what you started.
-You leave at 4:30 knowing what to do next — and what to do when it gets hard.
+We wrap up knowing what to do next — and what to do when it gets hard.
 Morning tea and lunch provided.

 Participants handle their own accommodation and travel.